timewave-computer/valence-services/contracts/services-manager/README.md

 }
 ```

-`ValenceServices` is the name of the service you would like to register to, ex: `"rebalancer"`
+`ValenceServices` is the name of the service you would like to resume, ex: `"rebalancer"`

 `resume_for` - the address of the account you want to resume for, this allows trustee to resume the service for a specific account if it was the trustee who paused it.